AndrosovAS/intvalpy/doc/src/index.rst

 intvalpy
 *******

 Welcome to the intvalpy documentation!
-This Python module implements an algebraically closed interval arithmetic for working with intervals, solving interval systems of both linear and non-linear equations, and visualizing a set of solutions.
+This Python module implements an algebraically closed interval arithmetic for working with intervals, solving interval systems of both linear and non-linear equations, and visualizing solution sets for interval systems of equation.

 Contents